eating-coleslaw/squittal.ScrimPlanetmans/README.md

      `Right Click on the shortcut > Shortcut tab > Click the Advanced... button at the bottom > Check the _Run as administrator_ box`.

 ### Getting Started

-__BuildApp.bat__
+__!!Important!!__
+The specific .bat files you need to run differ depending on whether you are displaying the streaming overlay in OBS.

+#### Non-Streaming Steps

+1. `BuildApp.bat`
 Run this if it's the first time running the app, or you just synced changes from the repository.
  After a successful build, you'll be prompted to run the app.
 While the build itself does not require being run as administrator, if you want to run the app from this prompt you must run BuildApp.bat as administrator.

-__RunApp.bat__
+2. `RunApp.bat`
 Run this as administrator to start the app.
 In a web browser navigate to the URL displayed after the `Now listening on: ...` console message (e.g. <https://localhost:5001>).
 To stop the app _gracefully_, press `Ctrl+C` in the Command Prompt.
 Enter `Y` at the `Cancel batch job?` prompt.

+#### Streaming Steps

+1. `PublishApp.bat`
+Run this if it's the first time running the app, or you just synced changes from the repository.

+2. 1. `InstallWebSite.bat`
+Run this after running `PublishApp.bat` for the very first time (you don't need to repeat this when taking changes).
+This registers the website squittal.ScrimPlanetmans in your IIS Express configuration.

+2. `RunApp_IISExpress.bat`
+Run this as administrator to start the app.
+In a web browser navigate to https://localhost:44347.
+To stop the app _gracefully_, press `Ctrl+Q` in the IIS Express console window.

 __Review Database Population__
 The app uses census data stored in a local database for a variety of purposes, the most important of which is <u>scoring</u>.
 On first startup, the database automatically attempts to populate from the Census API.
 If that fails, it backup scripts are used to populate the database.
 It's crucial to verify that the database is properly set up before trying to run a match.